stevederico/SDKit/README.md

 5. Click Install next the new row reading "SDKit Documentation".
 (If you don't see it and didn't get an error, try restarting Xcode.)

 Be sure you have the docset selected in the organizer to see results for SDKit.

-## Usage

-Example code & Photos for each class are available on the [SDKit Usage Page](https://github.com/stevederico/SDKit/wiki/Usage).

-## Demo

-[SDSampleApp](https://github.com/stevederico/SDSampleApp) is an example app that showcases all the SDKit classes.

-## Getting Started

-To get started, simply import SDKit/SDKit.h

-        #import "SDKit/SDKit.h"

 ## Links